magichuihui/magichuihui.github.io/_posts/2020-02-29-freebsd-x11-forwarding.md

 fedora
 ```

 We just create a VNC server for the Guest by adding the `-s 29,fbuf,tcp=0.0.0.0:5900,w=1920,h=1080,wait` flags.
-The Guest will boot, we can connect to it via a VNC client and finish the install procedure, after we install Fedora 31 on the virtual machine, reboot the Guest.
-Here we have to remove the instance of the virtual machine unless it cannot be started again.
+The Guest will boot, we can connect to it via a VNC client and finish the install procedure, when we have installed Fedora 31 on the virtual machine, reboot the Guest.
+Here we have to remove the instance of the virtual machine otherwise it cannot be started again.

 ```bash
 bhyvectl --destroy --vm=fedora